samuel-walker/fme-desktop-data-integration/README.md

 ## Module Audience

-This module is aimed at a second- to fourth-year university or college student audience.
-Students should have a passing familiarity with CAD and/or GIS technology.
+This module is aimed at a university or college student audience.
+Students should be comfortable with data manipulation software in a scripted or GUI application, e.g. CAD or GIS.
 Prior knowledge of FME is not required.
 If the instructor wishes to adapt the module to a higher level the lecture and lab demonstration content can be shortened.

 ## Module Length

 This module is designed to be delivered as an hour lecture and lab demonstration, with approximately two hours of lab exercises.
 The instructor may choose to cover as many of these sections as they feel are required, or possible in the time permitted.
-They may also cover the module content in a different order and will skip or add new content to better customize the module to your needs.
+They may also cover the module content in a different order, skip, or add new content to better customize the module to your needs.
 Therefore, the length and content of the module may vary.

 ## Adapting this Module